ToxPuro/astaroth/samples/tfm/README.md

         - amplitude
     - TFM reset time to reset the solution
     - Separate $\eta$ for test fields
-- Code to output the computed test fields
 - Multi-GPU implementation of the pipeline with concurrency.
 A draft of the desired order of computations exists but has not been coded.
 The individual components required for implementing the pipeline on multiple nodes (similar to `tfm_pipeline` function in `samples/tfm/tfm_pipeline.c`) already exist, such as `acGridReduceXYAverages`.
 - Further testing of the correctness